jetstyle/styletto/README.md

       -h, --help                Displays help information
       -v, --version             Displays package version
-      -c, --compress            Compress output file using either "csso" or "yui" compressor, default is "csso"
+      -c, --compress[=engine]   Compress output file using either "csso" or "yui" compressor, default is "csso"
       -b, --base64[=size]       Encode images to base64, images that are more than "size" value in bytes will not be encoded, default size is "10000" bytes
-      -n, --nib                 Use nib mixins if you are using stylus, default is "vendor", can be "true", "false" or "vendor" "vendor" will only load vendor prefixes mixin from nib and ignore everything else
-      --path[=dir]              Path to directory from which path to inputFile and outputFile will be resolved, default is
+      --path[=dir]              Path to directory from which path to inputFile and outputFile will be resolved, default is current directory.
-                                current directory.

-    Error handling rules: "error" will exit process without saving, "alert" will print error text to stderr but will also try to finish compiling, "ignore" will try to finish compiling without printing an error message.
+    Error handling rules: "error" will exit process without saving, "alert" will print error text to console but will also try to finish compiling, "ignore" will try to finish compiling without printing an error message.

-      --errors[=rule]                  Shortcut for all rules at once
+      --errors[=rule]                  Shortcut for all rules

       --errors-imports[=rule]          Default is "alert"
       --errors-resources[=rule]        Default is "ignore"
       --errors-processors[=rule]       Default is "error"

+    For additional settings, like filetypes for base64 conversion and automatic mixins and variable instertions for stylus use config file.

 Usage from another app